Revisiting Panel Data Discrete Choice Models with Lagged Dependent Variables: Introduction

 In line with the vast literature on panel data models with entity fixed effects, we do not impose any parametric restrictions on the distribution of $\alpha_i$ conditional on the initial choice $y_{i0}$ and observed covariates in model (\ref{model}).
-Assuming i.i.d.
-Logistic $\epsilon_{it}$'s, \cite{rasch} and \cite{andersen} show that, in the absence of $y_{it-1}$, this model is identified and can be estimated by conditional maximum likelihood method. \cite{Chamberlain2010} proves that the Logit assumption is crucial for such models to have non-zero information bound and achieve point identification without needing at least one observed covariate with unbounded support. \cite{chamberlain-85} and \cite{magnac} extend this approach to a Logit model with $y_{it-1}$ but no covariates, provided that there are at least four observations ($T\geq 3$) per individual. \cite {honore-k} take one step in this direction to develop a conditional maximum likelihood estimator for model (\ref{model}) with covariates, and \cite{hahn} examines the semiparametric efficiency of this estimator.
-Many recent advances have been made for variations of the Logit model.
-See, e.g., \cite {johnson}, \cite{BartolucciNigro2010,BartolucciNigro2012}, \cite{bonhomme}, \cite{honore-w}, \cite{dobronyi-gu-kim}, \cite{kiazawa}, and \cite{muris}, to name a few.
+The prevalent methods for such models assume that $\epsilon_{it}$ are independently and identically distributed (i.i.d.) with a logistic distribution. \citet{ArellanoHonore2001}, \citet{honore2021identification}, and \citet{Hsiaobook} review various conditional likelihood approaches based on these parametric assumptions on $\epsilon _{it}$.
+Recent advances in the literature focus on constructing moment conditions for variants of dynamic Logit models.
+Representative works include \citet{honore-w}, \citet{dobronyi-gu-kim}, \citet{kitazawa2022transformations}, and \citet{dano2023transition}, among others.

-Without making distributional assumptions on $\epsilon _{it}$, \citet{manski-87} establishes the semiparametric identification of model ( \ref{model}) with covariates, but no $y_{it-1}$. \cite{honore-k} extend this approach to a model with both $y_{it-1}$ and covariates, showing that model ( \ref{model}) with $T\geq 3$ can be identified under exogeneity and serial dependence assumptions stronger than those in \citet{manski-87}.
-However, their proposed estimator requires element-by-element matching of observed covariates over time, which rules out covariates with non-overlapping supports over time (e.g., time trend or dummies) and has a convergence rate decreasing in the dimension of the covariate space. \cite {OuyangYang2020binary} show that this curse of dimensionality can be overcome if we impose certain serial dependence conditions on the covariates and observe an extra time period.
+Without making distributional assumptions on $\epsilon _{it}$, \citet{manski-87} establishes the semiparametric identification of model (\ref{model}) that includes covariates, but not $y_{it-1}$. \cite{honore-k} extend this approach to include both $y_{it-1}$ and covariates in the model, showing that model (\ref{model}) with $T\geq 3$ can be identified under exogeneity and serial dependence assumptions stronger than those in \citet{manski-87}.
+However, their proposed estimator requires element-by-element matching of observed covariates over time, which rules out covariates with non-overlapping supports over time (e.g., time trend or dummies) and has a convergence rate decreasing in the dimension of the covariate space. \cite{OuyangYang2024binary} demonstrates that this curse of dimensionality can be mitigated by imposing certain serial dependence conditions on the covariates and by observing an extra time period.
+To highlight the novelty and contributions of this paper, we present a thorough comparison of our method with \citet{honore-k} and \cite{OuyangYang2024binary} in Appendices \ref{appendix0_1} and \ref{appendix0_2}, respectively.